Temporary National Coordination Office

 - Royal Canadian Mounted Police

-- Develop and recommend:
+- Developed and recommended:

 - A PSBN Strategy for Canada that operationalizes the FPT Ministers’ endorsed guiding considerations;